RogerMarsh/dptdb/README.txt

 Wine
 ----

-   These installs were done on FreeBSD.
+   These installs were done on particular versions of FreeBSD.
 I do not know what happens elsewhere.

-   The package can be installed for Pythons 2.7, 3.3, 3.4, 3.5, and 3.6, which are installed under Wine.
+   The package can be installed and used with Pythons 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7, under the emulators/wine port on FreeBSD 11.3 i386.

+   The package can be installed but not used with Python 3.8 under the emulators/wine port on FreeBSD 11.3 i386.

+   The package can be installed and used with Pythons 2.7, 3.3, 3.4, and 3.5, under the emulators/i386-wine port on FreeBSD 12.1 amd64.

-   The package cannot be installed for Pythons 3.7, and 3.8, which are installed under Wine.
+   The package cannot be used with Pythons 3.6, 3.7, and 3.8, under the emulators/i386-wine port on FreeBSD 12.1 amd64.
+The point of failure varies with version of Python.

-   For Python 3.4 and later, installed means a copy of a user-only install on Microsoft Windows.
+   For Python 3.4 and later, a user-only install on Microsoft Windows is copied to Wine.

    Build dependencies

       * `Wine`_
-      * `Python`_ 2.7 or later (both host system and Microsoft Windows versions)
+      * `Python`_ 2.7 or later (Microsoft Windows versions under Wine)
       * `setuptools`_
-      * `SWIG`_ 2.0.8 or later
+      * `SWIG`_ 4.0.1 or later
       * `MinGW Installation Manager`_
       * 'GNU make'_ (called gmake on BSD systems, usually make otherwise)